becryan/DiUS/README.md

 # DiUS
 Coding challenge represented from here https://github.com/DiUS/coding-tests/blob/master/dius_shopping.md

-###
+### Business Rules:

-##Business Rules:##
+- "3 for 2 on Apple TVs - 'buyYgetX' with minimum buy"

-"3 for 2 on Apple TVs - 'buyYgetX' with minimum buy"
+- "Ipad price drop to 499.99 if min purchase of 4"

-"Ipad price drop to 499.99 if min purchase of 4"
+- "Bundle free VGA adaptor with every MacBook pro sold"

-"Bundle free VGA adaptor with every MacBook pro sold"
+### To run the solution:

-### To run solution:
+input shopping cart items as list:
-input shopping cart items as list:  python Store.py
+`python Store.py`

 ### Solution explanation:
 Store owner maintains a spreadsheet repesenting the items available including their discount or bundling rules: